Adapting your home

 - own and live in their own home in Arun

-- housing association tenants (council tenants apply under a different scheme)
+- are housing association tenants (council tenants apply under a different scheme)

 In all cases, the disabled person must be registered as disabled with their local social care office or be able to be registered.